culanomeara/quizzical/README.md

 - Issue with safari and firefox browsers where outline border radius was not working.
 Changed setting to box-shadow and bug was fixed.
 [Browser bug](assets/images/outlinebug.png)

 ### Improvements
-  - Very long code sections were removed or tidied up with more efficeient code structure or function such as:
+  - Very long code sections were removed or tidied up with more efficient code structure or function such as:
     - single displayQuestion function instead of different function for each topic.
     - using a let of function to read thru class array elements to carry out a task rather than all separate.
   - gave onclick function a unique name as it was being called repeatedly